 I talked about this yesterday.

-I want to go back to the story from New Scientist magazine, New Scientist.com.
+I want to go back to the story from New Scientist magazine, newscientist.com.

 Most published scientific research papers are wrong according to a new analysis.

-Uh, but assuming that this new analysis, that this new paper is itself correct, problems with experimental and statistical methods mean that there is less than a 50% chance, less than a 50% chance that the results of any randomly chosen scientific paper are true, and this would hold for global warming research papers as well.
+But assuming that this new analysis, that this new paper is itself correct, problems with experimental and statistical methods mean that there is less than a 50% chance, less than a 50% chance that the results of any randomly chosen scientific paper are true.

-But even large well-designed studies are not always right, meaning that scientists and the public have to be wary of reported findings.
+But even large, well-designed studies are not always right, meaning that scientists and the public have to be wary of reported findings.

-So, I'm gonna keep this handy.
+So I'm going to keep this handy.

-Because now let's go to the story that I had from yesterday.
+Well, I'm going to, I'm just, I am going to keep this handy because now let's go to the story that I had from yesterday.

 Headline from the Associated Press.